 Let’s explore the following Node.JS monitoring tools that will help you monitor the application and server performance and other metrics.

 PM2 has been the most famous tool used by Rookie and expert developers to ensure that their applications are always live.
 PM2 is used for running live production workloads and monitoring them from CLI or web interface.
 You can install this as an NPM module.

-PM2 is an enterprise-ready solution, provides the following features out of the box.
+PM2 is an enterprise-ready solution, that provides the following features out of the box.